 Q: What do I need to bring with me?

-We will have a store where you can purchase basic sundries, eg: Bug Spray, ear plugs, alka seltzer, Blackpot Camp Merchandise, Faculty and Participant CDs, and Beer, Liquor and daiquiris during the day.
+We will have a store where you can purchase basic sundries, eg: Bug Spray, ear plugs, Blackpot Camp Merchandise, Faculty and Participant CDs and art, Beer, Liquor and daiquiris during the day.

-The Lakeview office also has a store where they sell Ice, basic camping needs, and all of their fantastic Lakeview merchandise (and candy!)
+The Lakeview office also has a store where they sell Ice, basic camping needs, and all of their fantastic Lakeview merchandise.

 Also, the Blackpot Festival always falls around Halloween and people wear costumes on Saturday of the fest.
 So, you may want to throw a costume in your suitcase, too!